 Officials in many of these countries, plus others, will ask you to produce a certificate if you're entering from a country where there's a yellow fever risk.
 The certificate is known as an International Certificate of Vaccination or Prophylaxis (ICVP).

 The travel company should tell you whether you need a certificate when you're booking your holiday or flight.

 The WHO website has a list of all the countries where an ICVP is required (PDF, 436kb).
 The NHS Fit for Travel website also has an index of countries that you can search to find out whether the places you're visiting require an ICVP.
 An ICVP isn't required for entry into the UK.

 If you lose your certificate, you may be able to get another one reissued as long as you have details of the vaccination batch number and the date you had the vaccination.

-- babies under nine months of age – babies who are six to nine months old should only be vaccinated if the risk of getting yellow fever during travel is unavoidable
+- babies under nine months of age – babies who are six to nine months old may sometimes be vaccinated, but only if the risk of getting yellow fever during travel is unavoidable

-- people whose immune systems are lowered (immunosuppressed) – such as people with HIV and those receiving chemotherapy or radiotherapy
+- people with weakened immune systems – such as people with HIV and those receiving radiotherapy

-In cases where having a yellow fever vaccination is not advised, your GP may be able to issue you with an exemption letter.
-The letter should be written on headed notepaper and include the practice details.
-It may be accepted by some immigration authorities.
+If the yellow fever vaccination is not advised, you may be issued with an exemption letter, which may be accepted by immigration authorities.

 - muscle pain